xiaoli-dong/bioinfo_notebook/eukaryotic/eukaryotic_metagenome_annotation.md

 The following are the procedures I used to build the algae tree years ago:

 - Downloaded 7 genomes from ncbi.
 Those genomes belong to Chlorophyta they were not included in the laura hug's reference tree.
 - Extracted RPs genes from eukaryotic contig bins and the ncbi genomes using 16 euk rps hmm models

 - Concatenated RPs genes in order for each genomes (in total 8 gene set)
 - Extracted euk and arc alignments from laura hug's total alignments (euk+archaea+bac)
-- Do the reference alignment using the contig bin RPs genes and ncbi genome RPs genes as input  and the extracted euk+archaea alignment as references:
+- Aligned concatenated RPs genes from my eukaryotic bin and ncbi downlaed genomes using the the extracted euk+archaea alignment from the preivous step as a reference:

 ```
 mafft --addfragments  mycontigbin_ncbi.concat_rps.faa --keeplength --reorder --thread 8  16rps_align.archaea.eukaryota.fasta  > all.aligned.fasta